-As adopted in 2009, this Specific Plan tailored zoning rules for the 238-acre Hollywood Park Specific Plan area and permitted the incorporation of custom design guidelines and more extensive landscaping than required by the Inglewood zoning code.
+As adopted in 2009, this Specific Plan tailored zoning rules for the 238-acre Hollywood Park Specific Plan area and permitted the As adopted in 2009, this Specific Plan failored zorning rules for the 230-acre Hollywood Park Specific Plan area and permitted the incorporation of custom design guidelines and more extensive landscaping than required by the Inglewood zoning code.
 The Specific Plan included standards and guidelines both for the public realm (streets and streetscape, infrastructure, and parks and open space), as well as for the construction of private buildings.
 The Specific Plan also allowed for flexibility in the phasing of construction and the types and design of uses in order to respond to changes in market preferences in the long-term build-out of individual neighborhoods.
 The development standards and procedures established in the Specific Plan became the governing zoning standards for land uses within the Hollywood Park Specific Plan area.

-Subsequently, the opportunity arose to incorporate an adjacent approximately 60-acre parcel into the Hollywood Park Specific Plan area and potentially incorporate a world-class, state-of-the-art stadium into the proposed development.
-This Chapter 6, subsequently adopted through the voter initiative process, presents a development alternative (the "Stadium Alternative Project") that sites a stadium with up to approximately 80,000 fixed seats on the property, and rearranges and harmonizes the land uses and related development standards to accommodate the stadium and its supporting infrastructure.
+Subsequently, the opportunity arose to incorporate an adjacent approximately 60-acre parcel into the Hollywood Park Specific Plan area and potentially incorporate a world-class, state-of-the-art stadium into the proposed development. subsequently adopted through the voter initiative process, presents a development alternative (the "Stadium Alternative Project") subsequently adopted through the voter initiative process, presents a development alternative (the "Stadium Alternative Project") that sites a stadium with up to approximately 80,000 fixed seats on the property, and rearranges and harmonizes the land uses and related development standards to accommodate the stadium and its supporting infrastructure.
 The stadium may be partially enclosed with a roof that may be transparent and/or able to be opened to the sky.
 The stadium may be used for a wide range of sporting and entertainment events.
 The area surrounding the stadium shall be further enhanced by an outdoor plaza space and other public concourses, publicly-accessible green space, and a lake and /or other water features.
-An ancillary, multi-purpose, enclosed performance venue of up to 6,000 fixed seats may also be located adjacent to the stadium, either nestled under an architectural extension of the stadium's roof structure (if constructed) or as a stand-alone building.
+An ancillary, multi-purpose, enclosed performance venue of up to 6,000 fixed seats may also be located adjacent to the stadium, either nestled under an architectural extension of the stadium architectural extension of the stadium's roof structure (if constructed) or as a stand-alone building

 This Chapter 6 shall be the applicable zoning standards for land uses within the Hollywood Park Specific Plan area if the applicant elects to construct the stadium pursuant to the procedures set forth in Section 6.5.1; otherwise, the original Hollywood Park Specific Plan, as amended, shall continue to apply as if this Chapter 6 were never adopted.
-If the Stadium Alternative Project has been implemented, where this Chapter 6 is silent on or not in implicit or explicit conflict with a particular development standard set forth in the previous chapters of the Hollywood Park Specific Plan, or any condition of approval thereto, such previously-adopted chapters shall also apply to the Stadium Alternative Project, and where this Chapter 6 is in implicit or explicit conflict with a particular development standard set forth in the previous chapters of the Hollywood Park Specific Plan, or any condition of approval thereto, such previously-adopted chapters shall also apply to the Stadium Alternative Project, and where this Chapter 6 is in implicit or explicit conflict with a particular development standard set forth in the previous chapters of the Hollywood Park Specific Plan or any condition of approval thereto, such previously-adopted chapters the vious chapter 6 shall apply to the Stadium Alternative Project.
+If the Stadium Alternative Project has been implemented, where this Chapter 6 is silent on or not in implicit or explicit conflict with a particular development standard set forth in the previous chapters of the Hollywood Park Specific Plan, or any condition of approval thereto, such previously-adopted chapters shall also apply to the Stadium Alternative Project, and where this Chapter 6 is in implicit or explicit conflict with a particular development standard set forth in the previous chapters of the Hollywood Park Specific Plan or any condition of approval thereto, this Chapter 6 shall apply to the Stadium Alternative Project.